robjhyndman/robjhyndman.com/hyndsight/highlighting-the-web/index.md

 The free account allows 1000 highlights or annotations per year, so that should be enough for almost all students.

-If Diigo is not quite right for you, check out [Webnotes](http://www.webnotes.net/), or [one of the other annotation tools available](http://en.wikipedia.org/wiki/Web_annotation).
+If Diigo is not quite right for you, check out [one of the other annotation tools available](http://en.wikipedia.org/wiki/Web_annotation).